 This last week in one of our co-op classes we had SO much fun making a DIY fall nature banner.
+The timing was uncanny!
+A few weeks ago, we came across a PVC banner printing that we thought was just amazing.
+So when we found out that we were doing banners, I was extra excited!
 I wanted to share with you what we did, so you can do it at home as well!

 This could be adapted for spring, Christmas, summer … any season or occasion really.
 I would say it is an appropriate activity for ages 2+; a 2-5 year old may need extra assistance with the mallet, obviously.
 My 5yo son was able to do most of the hammering himself, he did get tired once or twice, so I would hammer and give his arms a break.

 - thin fabric such as a light, thin linen or muslin